-- a) The Urban System, also referred to as the Urban Area, includes the communities of Bolton, Mayfield West, Caledon East and undeveloped new urban land that was approved through the Region of Peel Official Plan in 2022 (2051 New Urban Area, shown on Schedule B2, Growth Management).
-It is within this area that most population and employment growth will occur over the next thirty years and beyond.
-The Urban Area is identified on Schedule B1, Town Structure. - b) Detailed policies on the Urban System are contained in Part F of this Plan.
+- a) The Urban System includes the communities of Bolton, Mayfield West and Caledon East and undeveloped urban land that was approved through the Region of Peel Official Plan in 2022 (2051 New Urban Area, shown on Schedule B2).
+It is within this area that the majority of population and employment growth will occur over the next thirty years and beyond.
+The Urban Area is identified on Schedule B1. - b) Detailed policies on the Urban System are contained in Part F of this Plan.